gloria1798/backend-test-2.0/Readme.md

 You must choose one of the follow languajes + frameworks.
 - Python + flask
 - NodeJS + express

-You must use Docker with Compose to provide a portable containerized app.
+- You must use Docker with Compose to provide a portable containerized app.
+- APIs provided must have an authorization mechanism and it could be any of them: API Key, Bearer Token, Basic Auth, OAuth

 If Your Not familiar with Docker We already provide a template [here](https://github.com/enviame/backend-test-2.0/tree/main/docker-python).
+The template was structured following the principles defined by [clean architecture]

+We encourage you to use our provided template, and we reward you with extra points for two reasons: Reading code written by another dev is a necessary skill, understing of clean architecture principles are desirable.

+The template provides mysql, firestore, redis databases out-of-the-box.
+Be free to use any of them or any combination of them.

 ## Deadline
 The test must be delivered in one week (7 days)